modern-skirting-boards

 Modern skirting boards come in a variety of materials, each with its advantages and drawbacks.
 The most common options include MDF, wood, and PVC.

 • MDF: A popular choice due to its affordability and ease of use.
 It is easy to paint, which allows for versatility in style, but is not as durable as natural wood.
+MDF serves as an affordable option that maintains aesthetic appeal when painted or stained.

 • Oak or Hardwood: Offers a luxurious, high-end look and is highly durable.
 Wood can be stained or varnished to match flooring or other features but comes at a higher cost.